Benjamin Franklin Wilson (politician)

 Benjamin Franklin Wilson was an American politician from the U.S. state of Oklahoma.
 He was a member of the 1st Oklahoma Legislature and served as the second Speaker of the Oklahoma House of Representatives.

 Early life

 Born in 1855, in Texas to John Wilson Jr. and Emily Brown.
 He later married Jenny Horne.
 Prior to his election, he was an alfalfa farmer.

 Political career

 Wilson was among Oklahoma's first class of state legislators, serving in the 1st Oklahoma Legislature in the Oklahoma House of Representatives.
 The state legislature met from December 2, 1907, to May 26, 1908, in the Guthrie City Hall Building during the first year of the only term of Governor Charles N. Haskell.

 He served as the second Speaker of the Oklahoma House of Representatives, during the 2nd Oklahoma Legislature.
-At the time, he hailed from a town known as Cereal, which today is known as Banner, Oklahoma.
+At the time, he hailed from a town known as Cereal, which was later renamed to Banner, Oklahoma.
+The town ceased to exist in 1954.

+He represented the 14th district in the Oklahoma Senate from 1913 to 1917.
+He was a member of the Democratic Party.